-When the Model 14s returned from Pax Innovation we were amazed.
+When the Model 14s returned from Audio Electronics Repair we were amazed.
 They looked like new speakers, but had their sound improved?
 We hooked them up to a Bryston 4B-ST and once again turned the L-pads to the recommended position.
 This time all was silent, and the old L-pads turned smoothly.
 Diana Krall’s East of the Sun (And West of the Moon) from her album When I Look in Your Eyes began playing softly and warmly in the background.
 As we raised the listening level, the Model 14s responded like precision instruments bringing Ms. Krall to life effortlessly.
 The sound-stage, tonality, and dynamics were far better than we could ever have hoped based on our earlier experience with the 14s.

 In Part 3 of this series we’ll be covering setup, placement, and detailed listening tests.
 Continue on to Part III.